peteroupc/html3dutil/doc/Meshes.md

 * [createPointedStar](#Meshes.createPointedStar)<br>Creates a mesh in the form of a two-dimensional n-pointed star.
 * [createSphere](#Meshes.createSphere)<br>Creates a mesh of a sphere, centered at the origin.
 * [createTorus](#Meshes.createTorus)<br>Creates a mesh of a torus (doughnut shape), centered at the origin.
+* [lineLoopIndices](#Meshes.lineLoopIndices)<br>Creates an array of vertex indices corresponding to triangles that make up a line loop, a series of vertices that make up a connected line segment path, with the last point also connected to the first.
+* [lineStripIndices](#Meshes.lineStripIndices)<br>Creates an array of vertex indices corresponding to triangles that make up a line strip, a series of vertices that make up a connected line segment path.
+* [quadStripIndices](#Meshes.quadStripIndices)<br>Creates an array of vertex indices corresponding to triangles that make up a strip of quadrilaterals.
+* [quadsIndices](#Meshes.quadsIndices)<br>Creates an array of vertex indices corresponding to triangles that make up a series of quadrilaterals, where every 4 vertices is a separate quadrilateral.
+* [triangleFanIndices](#Meshes.triangleFanIndices)<br>Creates an array of vertex indices corresponding to triangles that make up a triangle fan or convex polygon.
+* [triangleStripIndices](#Meshes.triangleStripIndices)<br>Creates an array of vertex indices corresponding to triangles that make up a triangle strip.

 <a name='Meshes.createBox'></a>
 ### (static) Meshes.createBox(xSize, ySize, zSize, [inward])